openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 ## Summary

 In summary, this chapter should provide the necessary foundation to understand structured programming and how it relates to COBOL and its importance to understanding and maintaining code.
 Many examples of how, when and why to implement key techniques have been provided and explained for further understanding.
 You should be able to identify the basic differences between structured programming (COBOL) and OO programming (Java).
 You should also understand the general concept of the best practices in the structure of the Procedure Division with reference to the design and content of paragraphs, program control options and ways to call other programs within the same system.

+## Lab

+This lab utilizes COBOL program CBL0003, located within your id.CBL data set, as well as JCL job CBL0003J, located within your id.JCL data set.
+The JCL jobs are used to compile and execute the COBOL programs, as discussed in previous chapters.

+#### Using VSCode and Zowe Explorer

+1. Take a moment and look over the source code of the COBOL program provided: CBL0003.

+2. Compare CBL0003 with CBL0001 and CBL0002 from the previous lab.
+Do you notice the differences?

+   a.
+Observe the new COUNTER line within the WORKING-STORAGE > DATA DIVISION.

+   b.
+Observe the paragraphs are numerated and they are all explicitly ended by a -END sentence.

+   b.
+Observe the new paragraphs READ-FIRST-RECORD, READ-TEN-RECORDS, READ-ANOTHER-RECORD, READ-NEXT-RECORDS and CALLING-SUBPROGRAM within the PRECEDURE DIVISION.

+   c.
+These paragraphs perform the same loop as in CBL0001, but using the PERFORM statement in different ways.
+The CALLING-SUBPROGRAM calls the HELLO program, already presented in the second Lab of this course.

+3. Submit job: CBL0003J.
+This JCL first compiles the program HELLO, then compiles CBL0003 and links the result of both compilations together.

+4. View CBL0003J output using the JOBS section and open RUN:PRTLINE, observe the report is identical to CBL0001.

+5. View output of target program HELLO using the JOBS section and open RUN:SYSOUT.

 \newpage